ibuetler/p3s-log-aggregation/Tutorial.md

 XbuUln8AAAEAABEHgLsAAACR 212.254.246.102 - - [01/Nov/2019:03:12:38 +0100] "POST /cron/vmcontrol.html?job=updateList HTTP/1.1" 200 -|POST /cron/vmcontrol.html?job=updateList HTTP/1.1|Accept-Encoding:identity|Content-Length:1899|Host:www.hacking-lab.com|Content-Type:application/x-www-form-urlencoded|Connection:close|User-Agent:Python-urllib/2.7
 ```

-Hint: The forensic.log and access.log have many different entries.
+**Hint**: The forensic.log and access.log have many different entries.
 Comparing a line with each line of another file will take a lot of time.
 Maybe copy two or three lines in a different file to see if your solution works.

+### Result Task 1
+* You should have a `normalized.log` out of `access.log` and `forensic.log`

 ## Task 2: Log File Data Enrichment